Spaetzle

 PROBLEM – Help!
 My batter is too sticky!

-SOLUTION - This is another easy fix.
+SOLUTION – This is another easy fix.
 Slowly pour a small amount of water into the batter.
-Again start small.
+Again, start small.

-Cheese Spaetzle - In Germany, cheese spaetzle are called "Käsespätzle."
-It's easy to turn this recipe into a delicious main dish.
+– In Germany, cheese spaetzle are called “Käsespätzle.”
+It’s easy to turn this recipe into a delicious main dish.

 More Easy German Recipes